zhiayang/nx/README.md

 ## Current Features ##
-- nothing
-- half-finished EFI loader
+- EFI loader (efxloader)
+- Higher-half 64-bit kernel
+- PMM, VMM, heap allocator
+- tarfs initrd, basic VFS

 ## Trying out [nx] ##
 #### Required Software ####
 - C++ compiler (that targets your own platform)
 - `pv`, `mtools`, `parted`, `fdisk`, `mkfs.vfat` (typically packaged as `dosfstools`), `unzip`
+- On OS X, use [Homebrew](https://brew.sh) to install `gptfdisk` (the included `fdisk` only works for MBR disks, which is so 1990s)
-- A Unix system -- OSX and Linux will work, Windows Subsystem for Linux will work as well.
+- A Unix system -- OS X and Linux will work, Windows Subsystem for Linux will work as well.
 Unlikely to work on things like mingw/cygwin.
 - About 150 MB of free space.